cakephp/docs/en/appendices/2-5-migration-guide.rst

 - Unsigned integers are now supported by datasources that provide them (MySQL).
   You can set the ``unsigned`` option to true in your schema/fixture files to start using this feature.
+- Joins included in queries are now added **after** joins from associations are added.
+This makes it easier to join tables that depend on generated associations.

 Network
 =======